Mlaiel/iacherie/mobile/DEPLOYMENT_STATUS.md

 ## ✨ Implementation Status: COMPLETE ✅

-The Ainflue mobile application deployment infrastructure is **100% complete** and ready for iOS App Store and Google Play Store submission.
+The IA Chérie mobile application deployment infrastructure is **100% complete** and ready for iOS App Store and Google Play Store submission.
 All technical requirements, compliance standards, and deployment automation have been successfully implemented.

 **Ready to launch!** 🚀